julienchastang/Unidata-Dockerfiles/ams2016/README/README.txt

 1 Preamble
 2 Quick Start
-3 Preliminary Setup on Azure
+3 Start of Long Form Instructions and Preliminary Setup on Azure
 ..
 3.1 Install `docker-machine'
 ..
 3.2 Create a VM on Azure.
 ..
 3.3 Configure Unix Shell to Interact with New Azure VM.